What is the Prison Journalism Project?

 The hope is that this pilot cohort will provide a national model to start newspapers at other facilities.
 We gratefully acknowledge the generous contributions of donors from Poetic Justice and the Prison Journalism Project who helped make this project a reality.

-The inaugural staff of The Warrior Standard in August 2024.
+The staff of The Warrior Standard in August 2025.

-The inaugural staff of The Mabel Bassett Balance in August 2024.
+The staff of The Mabel Bassett Balance in August 2025.

 Check Out the Latest Issues!